FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-03-jaybird-style-guide.md

    (e.g. `var dbmd = (FirebirdDatabaseMetaData) connection.getMetaData()`) or
    `unwrap` (e.g. `var fbConnection = connection.unwrap(FirebirdConnection.class)`)

+## Methods

+In general, we follow common Java method naming rules.
+Here, we document some deviations.

+### Naming of Private Methods Split From a Larger Method

+When splitting of a private method with parts of the implementation of a larger method, it is preferred to give it a good name.
+However, sometimes that leads to obnoxiously long names that do very little to clarify purpose (or possibly, we lack the imagination to come up with a good name).

+In that case, we allow use of `<method-name><number>` as the method name.
+For example, `flush0()` as part of the implementation of `flush()`.
+However, this comes with the following limitations:

+1. The split-off method must be private.
+2. Only `originalMethod(..)` (any overload) calls `originalMethod0(...)`.
+If a differently named method calls it, the method should receive a real name, e.g. `flushNoLock()`.
+3. Methods with a numeric must may not be overloaded: each receives their own suffix number.
+4. There should only be at most two such methods (i.e. `originalMethod0(...)`, `originalMethod1(...)`).
+If a third needs to be added, it is time to think harder on names.
+5. This naming must not be applied to methods that already have a numeric suffix.
+   So, no `flush00()`, or `flush0_0()`, etc.

 ## License Notice

 The contents of this Documentation are subject to the Public Documentation